 - 1 teaspoon vanilla

-- Unsweetened plant-milk not coconut milk (add by the tsp until you get the consistency that you like
+- Unsweetened plant-milk not coconut milk (add by the teaspoon until you get the consistency that you like

 - Preheat the oven to 350°F (176°C) and line a cookie sheet with parchment paper

-- In a medium bowl whisk the 2 ¾ cups of flour, 1 tsp baking powder, 1 tsp baking soda, ¼ tsp sea salt, 1 tsp ground cinnamon, 1 tsp ground nutmeg, ¼ tsp allspice, and 1/8 tsp ground black pepper together until well combined and the flour looks fluffy.
+- In a medium bowl whisk the 2 ¾ cups of flour, 1 teaspoon baking powder, 1 teaspoon baking soda, ¼ teaspoon sea salt, 1 teaspoon ground cinnamon, 1 teaspoon ground nutmeg, ¼ teaspoon allspice, and ⅛ teaspoon ground black pepper together until well combined and the flour looks fluffy.